No matter what cuisine you’re after, Sihanoukville has probably got it.

 Serendipity Beach Road/Ochheuteal Beach area

 Expats swear by Nyam, a Khmer restaurant located in the middle of a sea of barbecue joints on 23 Tola Street, two streets back from Ochheuteal Beach.
 Nyam serves traditional Khmer dishes, easy on the prahok to make it more accessible to foreign tongues.
 The dishes are all remarkably inexpensive, priced between $2.50 and $4.25.
-The chef, Sinoun, is also the teacher at the most popular cooking class in town, Traditional Khmer Cookery School.
+The chef, Sinoun, is also the teacher at the attached cookery school, Taste of Cambodia Cooking Class.

 Nyam’s menu likens Cambodian food to tapas and suggests that customers order several dishes and share them.
 They’ve got the full gamut of Khmer salads–pomelo and prawn, marinated beef, mango salad, tofu salad, banana leaf with chicken and prawns–for $3 each.
 Meat dishes are $3 for a small or $4 for a large.
 The seafood menu is extensive and contains classics like amok trei, fish steamed in banana leaves, and of course Kampot pepper squid.

 Seating is outside on the restaurant’s patio, making it a less appealing choice in rainy season.
 All in all, Nyam is incredibly good value (and Cambodia draft beer is just $1 a glass).

 In the Serendipity Beach Road area, Cafe Mango offer a menu of the day deal for $5.50 which includes a starter, main and a drink; it’s good value as you can choose from several pizza and pasta dishes including penne amatriciana and pepperoni.
 It’s available 12 p.m. to 2.pm. and 5 p.m. to 6.30 p.m.